paveljurca/quotes/index.md

 .

-You must do what others don’t achieve what others won’t / Ken Dunn
+You must do what others don’t to achieve what others won’t / Ken Dunn

 .